 Next Level Crafts exhibition on display through Apri 24, 2016 and Gender Equality exhibition on display until December, 2016.

-Embassy of Sweden is located in the House of Sweden at 2900 K Street.
+House of Sweden is located at 2900 K Street in Georgetown.